omrylcn/semeval/README.md

 > A modular toolkit for evaluating semantic embeddings and NLP models.

+**Note:** This toolkit is language-agnostic.
+Examples use Turkish data, but any language is supported.

 ## 🎯 Overview

 **SemEval** is a efficient, extensible evaluation toolkit designed to assess the quality of semantic embeddings and NLP models.
 Built with modularity and ease of use in mind, it provides: